Zabrane/qlnd/doc/LightningTickerplants.md

 ## In-Direct routing

-As mentioned previously, it is not necessary for the subscriber node to have a direct channel with the tickerplant node, it can, instead, route the payment via a chain of connected codes.
+As mentioned previously, it is not necessary for the subscriber node to have a direct channel with the tickerplant node, it can, instead, route the payment via a chain of connected nodes.
 In order to do this, the node must first find an alternative route.

 ## Finding a route